UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 WiFi 7 Performance and Speed Benchmarks

-Both gateways deliver identical wireless throughput using 2x2 MIMO WiFi 7 chipsets, achieving real-world speeds between 800 Mbps and 1.6 Gbps on compatible clients.
+Both gateways use similar 2x2 tri-band Wi-Fi 7 radio specifications, achieving real-world speeds between 800 Mbps and 1.6 Gbps on compatible clients.

-Performance is indistinguishable for most users.
+Wireless performance is similar for most users.
 Both support 4K-QAM modulation, 320 MHz channel widths on 6 GHz, and Multi-Link Operation (MLO).
-Independent testing from RTings and user reports indicate:
+Independent testing from RTINGS and user reports indicate:

 - 6 GHz band: Approximately 2.1 Gbps in close-range testing with WiFi 7 clients

-- 5 GHz range: The Dream Router 7 holds a slight advantage at distance due to its larger tower chassis allowing better antenna separation
+- 5 GHz range: The Dream Router 7 has a small range advantage in third-party testing, likely due to its larger tower chassis allowing better antenna separation

 - Real-world speeds: 800 Mbps – 1.6 Gbps on devices like iPhone 16 Pro and recent Windows laptops with WiFi 7 radios